jins-meme/ES_R-Development-Kit/windows/README.md

 ## STEP 1: How to build
 1. Download or Clone this project
 2. Open "MEME_Academic_Sample.sln" with Visual Studio 2019/2017
-3. Go to "Serch Solution Explore", right click on "References", and then go to "Manage NuGet Packages".
+3. Go to "Solution Explore", right click on "References", and then go to "Manage NuGet Packages".
 See Figure.
 0 (a).
 4. Search JINS MEME in the NuGet tab and install "JINSMEME_ES_R by JINS Inc".
 See Figure.
 0 (b).

 <a name="fig.0"></a>